-e.E.’s activism with youth is featured in the documentary At-Risk Summer which inspired e. to co-found the non-profit Never Counted Out.
-Much of e.E.’s time off the page is dedicated to speaking or facilitating workshops with youth.
-It’s part of their Your Story Is A Revolution campaign focused on inspiring young people to be heard through storytelling.
+e.E.’s activism with youth featured in the documentary At-Risk Summer inspired them to cofound the literacy and storytelling non-profit Never Counted Out.
+Much of e.E.’s time off the page is dedicated to speaking or facilitating creative workshops.
+It’s part of their Your Story Is A Revolution campaign focused on empowering young people to be heard through storytelling.

 Lupe Lopez: ¡Reglas de una estrella de rock!